asmeurer/mypython/README.md

 And some [other stuff](TODO.md) that I haven't implemented yet.

+Most of this stuff either comes for free from prompt-toolkit or was really easy to implement, in some cases by modifying some code from other libraries (ptpython, ipython, sympy, the Python standard library).

 # Installation

 I haven't packaged it yet.
 For now you can clone the repo and run